telerik/ajax-docs/controls/editor/managing-content/prevent-cross-site-scripting-(xss).md

 * [Removing attribute DOM events](#attribute-dom-events)—**RadEditor** removes the DOM attributes that expose an option to add inline JavaScript code (e.g., onclick, onmouseover);
 * [Custom content filters](#custom-content-filters)—**RadEditor** lets you implement your own logic to strip or encode specific tags or expressions.

+>caution The **StripDomEventAttributes** filter and the **EncodeScripts** filter are **not** enabled by default.
+See below for details.

 ## RemoveScripts and EncodeScripts

 The **RemoveScripts** and **EncodeScripts** filters are [content filters]({%slug editor/managing-content/content-filters%}) that handle `<script>` tags inserted in the editor’s content.

-RemoveScripts filter strips all `<script>` elements and all JavaScript logic enclosed between its tags.This filter is designed to work on both client and server side to protect from possible execution of an already injected malicious code.
+RemoveScripts filter strips all `<script>` elements and all JavaScript logic enclosed between its tags.
+This filter is designed to work on both client and server side to protect from possible execution of an already injected malicious code.
 For example, this content:

 ````HTML
 <p>paragraph</p>